For the duration of this initiative, the Center

 Classroom and the Community” workshop for their faculty.
 Following the

-workshop, they will work on a plan to clearly assess the impact of CBTL within
+workshop, they worked on a plan to clearly assess the impact of CBTL within

 three disciplines within the Department of Leadership, School Counseling &

-Sport Management have the challenge of developing tools to capture and share
+Sport Management had the challenge of developing tools to capture and share

 exchange.
-The workshop is designed to help faculty understand CBTL as well as
+The workshop was designed to help faculty understand CBTL as well as

 integrate CBTL into their current course syllabi.
-Their learning exchange is
+Their learning exchange was

 modeled after the Center for Ethical Leadership’s Community Learning Exchange

 program.
-In this program, faculty members will spend a full day immersed with a
+In this program, faculty members spent a full day immersed with a

 community organization in an effort to deepen relationships across all disciplines